Skip to main contentSkip to main navigationSkip to footer content

 Biography

-Dr. Ritchie collaborates with scholars locally and internationally, is a peer reviewer for more than 40 scientific journals, and an author on +50 peer-reviewed journal articles, encyclopedia entries, and book chapters.
+Timothy D. Ritchie, Ph.D., collaborates with scholars locally and internationally.
+He is a peer reviewer for 40+ scientific journals, publishing companies, and grant agencies and an author of 60+ peer-reviewed journal articles, encyclopedia entries, and book chapters.

 Education